dmaganto/dmaganto.github.io/_posts/2024-02-07-scaffolding-projects-with-github-actions.md

     repository: "oci://my-ecr-repo/helm-charts"
 {% endhighlight %}

-In addition this tool use answer file called `cookiecutter.json` to setup the default value for each value in the templates.
-We can take advantage of this file to setup default configuration for our environments like:
+In addition, this tool uses an answer file called cookiecutter.json to set up the default values for each variable in the templates.
+We can take advantage of this file to configure default settings for our environments, such as:

 {% highlight json %}
 {